AmitNiz/pythonModules/boarders/README.md

 ## What is it Boarders :question::confused:
-* Boarders is a python module, created especially for designing CLI tools.
+Boarders is a python module, created especially for designing CLI tools.

-* Boarders helps you to easily create and modify unique text boxes and improve your tool's UI experiene.
+Boarders helps you to easily create and modify unique text boxes, and improve your tool's UI experiene.

 ##  :package:How to install Boarders?